-When the National Hospital, Landssygehuset, in Tórshavn on the Faroe Islands posts job adverts for doctors in Dagens Medicin (the main publication of the Danish Doctor’s Association), one of the criteria mentioned is that the applicant should have good IT skills.
+When the National Hospital, Landssygehuset, in Tórshavn on the Faroe Islands posts job adverts for doctors, one of the criteria mentioned is that the applicant should have good IT skills.
 That is because everything at the National Hospital is managed through an advanced IT infrastructure, which has just been upgraded with an intelligent storage solution.
 Thanks to the new solution daily work tasks can continue, and the close relationships with other hospitals and partners in Denmark and abroad can be maintained and support the important work of the hospital staff, no matter what circumstances and situations might arise.

 The National Hospital is a growing organization with approximately 850 employees who handle everything from births to psychiatric treatment and physical surgeries.
 The National Hospital, which is the Faroe Islands’ central hospital, has 170 beds.
 There are approximately 8,000 annual admissions, and it carries out around half a million laboratory tests a year.

 “Our IT systems must be 100 per cent up and running.
 Otherwise, it can, in the most extreme cases, cost human lives.
 Of course, we have manual backup systems and emergency plans, but with them, we lose the power to act fast that you have with IT systems.
 In emergency situations, that is far from optimal," Annfinn Thomsen, Head of IT at the National Hospital, says.
 He explains that the IT setup is partly defined by high interdependency – both between IT systems and daily tasks.
 If a surgeon cannot access the patient's journal, radiographs, etc., he or she does not have the latest, potentially vital, information to base an operation on.